E-Learning-FHDO/transcoding-webservice/README.md

 Transcode video with FFmpeg in Laravel using queues.

-The webservice is based on the PHP framework Laravel and currently uses the database SQLite, but can also be used with other databases.
+The webservice is based on the PHP framework Laravel.
 At least PHP version 7.3 is required.
-Furthermore, the following packages and PHP extensions are required: php-fpm, php-sqlite3 php-xml php-zip php-curl as well as nginx, nodejs, composer and ffmpeg.
+Furthermore, the following packages and PHP extensions are required: php-fpm, php-mysql, php-xml, php-zip, php-curl as well as nginx, nodejs, composer and ffmpeg.

 ### Setup Instructions